ICI3D/ICI3D.github.io/daidd/index.md

 ## Course fees

-The course registration fee is US$2,350 or €2,100.
-A discounted fee of ZAR$30,000 is available to participants from low and middle income countries.
+The course registration fee is ZAR 30,000.
 The registration fee includes room and board for the duration of the Clinic, as well as course materials.
 A small number of full and partial scholarships may be available for Clinic participants from the US and Africa.
 Participants are responsible for covering their own travel expenses (including visa fees, where applicable).
 Instructions for paying the course fee will be made available to successful applicants by early November.

 ## Venue